iterative/dvc.org/content/docs/user-guide/experiment-management/running-experiments.md

 ...
 ```

+## Experiment results

+The results of the last `dvc exp run` can be seen in the <abbr>workspace</abbr>.
+They are stored and tracked internally by DVC.

+To display and compare multiple experiments along with their
+<abbr>parameters</abbr> and <abbr>metrics</abbr>, use `dvc exp show` or
+`dvc exp diff`. `plots diff` also accepts experiments as `revisions`.
+See
+[Reviewing and Comparing Experiments][reviewing] for more details.

+Use `dvc exp apply` to restore the results of any other experiment instead.
+See
+[Bring experiment results to your workspace][apply] for more info.

+[reviewing]: /doc/user-guide/experiment-management/comparing-experiments
+[apply]:
+  /doc/user-guide/experiment-management/persisting-experiments#bring-experiment-results-to-your-workspace

 ## The experiments queue

 The `--queue` option of `dvc exp run` tells DVC to append an experiment for